JulijaTand/Beat_the_Heat/README.md

 from 1965 to 2022 for country-level data, and 1990 to 2020 for state-level data.

-- Data Transformation & Cleaning
+## Data Transformation & Cleaning

 The raw data came in various formats, and some data normalization was required to make it suitable for analysis.
-We:

-Removed any duplicates or irrelevant columns.
+- We removed any duplicates or irrelevant columns.
+- Merge historical energy data per German state in single CSV files.
-Standardized units across all datasets.
+- Standardized terminology and units across all datasets.

-- Descriptive Analysis
+## Descriptive Analysis

 Initial descriptive analysis was performed to understand the general trends in the datasets: